 Children

 The next major concerns are children and spousal maintenance fees.
-Under the law, a child must be maintained until he/she reaches 21 years old.
+Under the law, a child must be maintained until he/she reaches 21 years old or longer, if the child is mentally or physically disabled or is currently pursuing tertiary education.

 There are numerous factors affecting the decision of how much maintenance should be contributed to the child such as the parent’s financial capabilities, the kind of environment the child was brought up in, the education of the child etc.